Are you looking for Poland travel tips before you visit? Look no further! This is the ultimate Poland travel guide.

-Bed and breakfast accommodation are also popular in Poland, like much of Europe as an alternative to the big chain hotels.
-In the south of Poland, chalet accommodation is widely available as well as self contained apartment style accommodation throughout the country.
+Bed and breakfast style accommodation is also popular in Poland, like much of Europe as an alternative to the big chain hotels.
+This can be a great way of getting to know some locals.

-The cost of food and drink, alcohol included, is very affordable in Poland, although of course the prices are a little higher around the main tourist areas and airports.
-You can often get great street food in parts of Poland, or cheap eats at a ‘sandwich shop’.
+The cost of food and drink, alcohol included, is very affordable in Poland.
+Although the prices are a little higher around the main tourist areas and airports.
+You can often get great street food at the markets in Poland, or cheap eats at a ‘sandwich shop’.

 Pierogi – A popular dumpling style dish, traditionally filled with ground meat and herbs, or potato and cheese.
 There are also dessert varieties filled with fruits.

 Bigos – A cabbage and meat stew that is perfect for the often cold climate in Poland, and often referred to as Hunter’s Stew due to it being made with whatever meat was available at the time.

 Placki – Shredded potato pancakes that are fried and often served with sour cream or fried mushrooms.

 Poland is well known for handcrafts using wood and leather, and of course, for their world famous vodka.
 You will be able to pick up some wonderful souvenirs in Poland for relatively cheap.

 Here are some of the typical souvenirs that are popular when visiting Poland: